choyuri/rdio_api/README.md

 -type client_secret() :: string().
 ```

-In addition to that the following types apply in the documentation:
+In addition to that, the following types apply in the documentation:

 ```erl
 TokenEndpointResponse = {ok, tokens()} | {error, {400, {Error :: binary(), ErrorDesciption :: binary()}} | {HttpCode, HttpBody}}